What Is Reverse Engineering?

 How does Reverse Engineering Work?

 Globally, reverse engineering reversal can be divided into software and hardware.
 However, we are not interested in the latter since this article only touches on software reverse engineering.
-For example, take a program written in a language, C++ or Java, that other programmers can understand.
+For example, take a program written in C++ or Java language that other programmers can understand.
 But to run it on a computer, it must be translated by another program, called a compiler, into a binary code.
 Compiled code is incomprehensible to most programmers, but there are ways to convert machine code into a more human-friendly format, including a decompiler software tool.
 Reverse engineering consists of several steps:

 - Information Gathering.
 This step gathers all possible information (i.e., initial design documentation, etc.) about the software.